raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ### Machine learning with the Coral accelerator

 If you have access to a Coral machine learning accelerator, check out our [Image classification with Google Coral](https://projects.raspberrypi.org/en/projects/image-id-coral/2) project guide.
 You will walk through the process of training a machine learning model to classify images, and experience using the TensorFlow Lite library.
-You can then use a similar approach to classify images played back when you run your program using Astro Pi Replay, or on the ISS.
+You can then use a similar approach to classify images played back when you run your program using the Astro Pi Replay Tool, or on the ISS.

 Once you have completed this project, you may want to look at the [Coral examples page](https://coral.ai/examples/) and [this GitHub page](https://github.com/robmarkcole/satellite-image-deep-learning#datasets) for some inspiration on how to apply machine learning techniques to your own experiment.